 Head injuries are a common concern for cyclists, and this is where modern bike helmets come into play.
 These protective head gears are typically crafted from either ABS or polycarbonate materials, and are designed to reduce the risk of head injuries in the event of an accident by absorbing energy through the EPS foam liner.

-Yet, there are many who still ask ‘Do bike helmets work?’
+Yet, there are many who still ask ‘Do bicycle helmets prevent head injury?’
 So, let’s take a look into it, shall we?

 - Wearing a helmet is no guarantee of protection against accidents or injuries.